Case Note: Entity Formation as Strategy

 The Situation

-A startup with several high-value projects in the pipeline was preparing to raise capital.
+A startup with high-value projects in the pipeline was preparing to raise capital.
 The founders needed a structure that supported investment while protecting their existing, separate businesses and ensuring a fair internal arrangement.

 The Strategy